Public consultation, projects and publications

-The KAVHA Advisory Committee is passionate about preserving KAVHA’s unique heritage, while ensuring it remains a vibrant place in which the Norfolk Island community lives, works and plays.
-The Advisory Committee prioritised the creation of a Development Control Plan (DCP) for KAVHA to help preserve KAVHA’s heritage and to enable the community’s ongoing use of the area.
+A draft Development Control Plan (DCP) for KAVHA has been developed to help preserve KAVHA’s heritage and to enable the community’s ongoing use of the area.

-AECOM Australia was engaged by the Department of Infrastructure, Regional Development and Cities to work closely with the community and Council to prepare a draft DCP for KAVHA.
+AECOM Australia was engaged by the Department of Infrastructure, Transport, Cities and Regional Development to work closely with the community and Council to prepare a draft DCP.

-Following the receipt of feedback, AECOM will prepare an updated draft DCP that will be released for public review under the Planning Act 2002 (NI).
+The Public consultation period closed on 10 June 2019 and AECOM is now preparing an updated draft DCP for public review under the Planning Act 2002 (NI).

 KAVHA Interpretation Plan

 - Draft KAVHA Interpretation Plan (2019) PDF: 10512 KB

 - KAVHA Interpretation Plan Terms of Reference PDF: 20 KB